2002 Houston Astros season: April—May

+Craig Biggio extended his club-record 14th Opening Day start.
+The Milwaukee Brewers routed Houston, 9 to 3.
+Both teams recorded 12 safeties, but the Astros struck out 13 times, left 11 runners on base, and went 2-for-10 with runners in scoring position.
+Ben Sheets stymied the Astros' offense over six frames, while Wade Miley was torched for seven runs over four innings.

 With his third home run of the season on April 5, Lance Berkman equaled a club record entrenched by Chris Truby the year prior by homering in each in the season's first three contests.
 (Note: At the time, the major league record for home runs in consecutive games to start a season was four, shared by Willie Mays (1971) and Mark McGwire (1998).)
 Berkman's performance led a 6–3 win at Astros Field over Milwakee.

+On April 7, Daryle Ward connected on a Luther Hackman offering for a walk-off home run, for a 7–6 decision over the St. Louis Cardinals in the bottom of the 12th inning.
+This was the Astros' first walk-off hit of the season.

+Craig Biggio's cycle

 On April 8 versus the Colorado Rockies, second baseman Craig Biggio became the fifth Houston Astro to hit for the cycle, and sixth time in franchise history.
 He singled, then tripled and connected for a home run off starter Denny Neagle within the first four innings.
 In the sixth, Neagle issued an intentional base on balls to Biggio, but Biggio, batting again in the eighth, stroked a double to complete the cycle.
 When his son, Cavan, replicated the feat in 2019 as a member of the Toronto Blue Jays, they became the second father–son duo in major league history to hit for the cycle, following Gary (1980) and Daryle Ward (2004) The younger Ward and elder Biggio were teammates when Craig hit for the cycle (though not in the starting lineup together); in fact, Ward was a member of the Astros in his first five major league seasons, from 1998—2002.